JoseMath/multiregeneration/README.md

 python2 ../multiregeneration.py
 ```

-Note that our script only works with python version 2, so make sure that
+**Note that our script only works with python version 2, so make sure that
-use use that and not a different version of python.
+you use that and not a different version of python.**

 You will see the followint output
 ```